Quickstart: Create automated tasks, processes, and workflows with Azure Logic Apps - Visual Studio

 If you're new to Azure Logic Apps and just want the basic concepts, try the quickstart for creating a logic app in the Azure portal.
 The Logic App Designer works similarly in both the Azure portal and Visual Studio.

 In this quickstart, you create the same logic app with Visual Studio as the Azure portal quickstart.
 This logic app monitors a website's RSS feed and sends email for each new item in that feed.
 Your finished logic app looks like this high-level workflow:

 An Azure account and subscription.
 If you don't have a subscription, sign up for a free Azure account.
 If you have an Azure Government subscription, follow these additional steps to set up Visual Studio for Azure Government Cloud.

 Download and install these tools, if you don't have them already:

-Visual Studio 2017 or Visual Studio 2015 - Community edition or greater.
-This quickstart uses Visual Studio Community 2017, which is free.
+Visual Studio 2019, 2017, or 2015 - Community edition or greater.
+This quickstart uses Visual Studio Community 2017.

 You can either download and install Azure Logic Apps Tools directly from the Visual Studio Marketplace, or learn how to install this extension from inside Visual Studio.
 Make sure that you restart Visual Studio after you finish installing.

 Access to the web while using the embedded Logic App Designer

 The designer needs an internet connection to create resources in Azure and to read properties and data from connectors in your logic app.